Too many steps before your first answer. Goals, categories, targets, accounts, cleanup — all before you can tell if the month is okay.

 We tried the apps that promised control, automation, and insight.
 What we kept finding was setup friction, category cleanup, confusing summaries, and dashboards that only helped if everything was already perfectly maintained.

 Automation often creates more cleanup.
-Auto-sorted transactions sound helpful until groceries, Amazon orders, transfers, and split purchases land in the wrong places.
-Then the smart budget becomes another chore.
+Auto-sorted transactions misfile groceries, transfers, and split purchases — the "smart" budget becomes another chore.

 The month ahead is hard to see.
-People need to know what’s covered, what can flex, and what to protect — without jumping between planned, spent, remaining, reports, and transaction screens.
+What's covered, what can flex, what to protect — scattered across planned, spent, remaining, and reports.

 So we built Budgets around clarity first.